 Consideration for merit-based scholarships will be made in the admissions decision process.
 For a complete list of scholarships and awards please see LIM College Scholarships and Grants.

 Standardized Test Optional Policy

-LIM College has a test optional policy for admission, which means you can decide whether or not to submit your SAT or ACT scores.
-If you choose to submit, scores can be used to support your admission application AND/OR they can be used to evaluate academic placement should you decide to enroll at LIM.* When you complete your admissions application you may indicate if and how you would like us to use the score(s) by choosing one of the following options:
+LIM College has a test optional policy for admission, which means you can decide whether to submit your SAT or ACT scores.
+If you choose to submit, scores can be used to support your admission application and/or they can be used to evaluate academic placement should you decide to enroll at LIM.* When you complete your admissions application you may indicate if and how you would like us to use the score(s) by choosing one of the following options: